 Above all, your closing should be appropriate.
 Choose the right letter closing, and your reader likely won’t remember how you ended your letter.
 Ideally, your message will resonate instead of your word choice.

-Review the best way to end a letter and examine formal, business, or personal letter closings, sample signatures, letter examples, and writing tips.
+Review the best way to end a letter and review formal, business, or personal letter closings, sample signatures, letter examples, and writing tips.

 The following are letter closings that are appropriate for business and employment-related letters.

-Sincerely, Regards, Yours truly, and Yours sincerely - These are the simplest and most useful letter closings to use in a formal business setting.
+These are the simplest and most useful letter closings to use in a formal business setting.
 These are appropriate in almost all instances and are excellent ways to close a cover letter or an inquiry.
 Sincerely is a classic way to end a letter or email, and if you're not sure about options, it's a good one to choose.

 These letter closings fill the need for something slightly more personal.
 They are appropriate once you have some knowledge of the person to whom you are writing.
 You may have corresponded via email a few times, had a face-to-face or phone interview, or met at a networking event.